-The Pope and 170 world leaders may be arriving in Manhattan Thursday for the United Nations General Assembly, but in the Borough of Nets., it's all about the
+The Pope and 170 world leaders may be arriving in Manhattan Thursday for the United Nations General Assembly, but in the Borough of Kings, it's all about the Nets.

 Eight Nets players and staff will take to the streets of Brooklyn to engage with the community and get the borough excited about the upcoming season, the kickoff of the Nets "Represent Brooklyn" marketing program.